 “Politeness is the poison of collaboration.” – Edwin Land

 The client, CMO of a reputable Forex company, approached us for teambuilding, for his marketing team.
-According to his perception, despite all of them being strong professionals, there was a lack of focus in the air and a big downpour of sheltered ideas and a lackluster “best practice” type of formulated creativity.
+According to him, despite all of them being strong professionals, there was a lack of focus in the air, a big downpour of sheltered ideas, and a lacklustre “best practice” type of formulated creativity.
 Over-politeness was dictating the actions and contributions of most team members.
 Too nice to want to ruffle any feathers, challenge the status quo, and all that.
 Diplomacy was killing creativity and collaboration.

 We quickly said no to teambuilding.
 We don’t believe in it.
 It’s a non-event, in our eyes.
 You build better teams, not by playing “pull the rope” or kayaking in worrisome waters, but by promoting respect for one another, enhancing honest communication, and increasing responsibility for one’s own actions.
-The team needed a wake-up call.
+The team needed an intervention!

 In a village far, far away

-Our Team Dynamics Boot Camp is a teleport of the team into the beautiful mountainside village of Kalopanayiotis in Cyprus, where we incorporate the entire village into our learning playground mindset.
+Our Corporate Retreat Boot Camp is a teleport of the team into the beautiful mountainside village of Kalopanayiotis in Cyprus, where we incorporate the entire village as a playground into our learning mindset.

 The date was set.
 They flew in from interesting corners of the world.
 They got on a bus and made their way up to the mountains to meet us.
 And as we greeted them upon arrival, one by one, we noted their apprehension and unrest.
 No one had an agenda of what was to happen.